reznik99/go-hsm-doc/README.md

 </div>

 ### Functionality
-1. Get HSM and Token info
+1. Inspect HSM, slot and token info
-2. List Slots and Keys within a Slot
+2. List slots and the objects inside them
-3. Delete Certificates, Public, Private and Symmetric keys
-4. Export Certificates, Public, Private and Symmetric keys
-5. Import Certificates, Public, Private and Symmetric keys
-6. Generate RSA, EC, AES, 3DES, DES keys (menu adapts to what the token actually supports)
+3. Generate RSA, EC, AES, DES and 3DES keys (menu adapts to what the token supports)
+4. Import, export and delete certificates and keys
+5. Generate a CSR from a key, signed on the token (HSM and PIV)

 ## Getting Started